Delaram-M/tic-tac-toe/README.md

 This project is a multi-round two-player Tic-Tac-Toe game with score tracking programmed in C.

 ## Screenshot
-The following is a screenshot of the game.
+The following is a screenshot from the game.

 <img src="screenshot.png" alt="screenshot" width="300"/>